Psycokwet/bassaudio-updated-light/README.md

 If you want the necessaries binaries library included, please, check out [bassaudio-updated](https://www.npmjs.com/package/bassaudio-updated)

+**Do you need more features?**

+There is two way to use functions that I did not include in this wrapper.
+Either you send me a mail asking me to officially add it, which I will, either you "patch it" while you use the wrapper as explained [here](#wrapper-parameters)

-**Un4Seen Bass Audio Library Wrapper**
+# Un4Seen Bass Audio Library Wrapper

-[Bass Audio library](http://www.un4seen.com) is the best audio library to play, edit, convert, stream etc. this wrapper wraps most of the "audio playback" features using [ffi-napi](https://www.npmjs.com/package/ffi-napi) , [ref-napi](https://www.npmjs.com/package/ref-napi) , [ref-struct-napi](https://www.npmjs.com/package/ref-struct-napi) .
+[Bass Audio library](http://www.un4seen.com) is the best audio library to play, edit, convert, stream etc. this wrapper wraps most of the "audio playback" features using [ffi-napi](https://www.npmjs.com/package/ffi-napi), [ref-napi](https://www.npmjs.com/package/ref-napi), [ref-struct-di](https://www.npmjs.com/package/ref-struct-di), [ref-array-di](https://www.npmjs.com/package/ref-array-di).
+It uses [os](https://www.npmjs.com/package/os) to determines which dynamic library are needed.

-ffi-napi enables to call c library methods, properties , callbacks etc.
+ffi-napi enables to call c library methods, properties, callbacks etc.

-**Compatible with?**

-Originally tested on MacosX El capitan, windows 32 and 64 bits, ubuntu 14+, raspberrypi 2-3 (armv7), not tested on armv6 but its easy to test, just install and see.. related platform binaries can be downloaded from bass web page..

-**Documentation**
+# Compatible with?

+Included binaries library files for Windows 64/32bits, Linux 64/32bits, and macOs.
+Not fully tested yet, so report any encountered issues please.

+# Documentation

 Bass documentation is available here : http://www.un4seen.com/doc/